60T-main/CEYO/README.md

   - RESTful API endpoints for products, orders, and customers.
   - Custom middleware and utility functions for backend logic.
   - Real-time UI updates and debounced search functionality.
+  - Email sending functionality for registration and notifications.
+  - Integrated Django Debug Toolbar for advanced debugging and development insights.

 ---